Differentiability and Poincar\'e-type inequalities in metric measure spaces: Introduction

 \subsection{Acknowledgements}

 The idea of using Alberti representations to join points to form the derivative in a Lipschitz differentiability space arose in conversations between the first author and David Preiss and later with the authors and Marianna Cs\"ornyei.
 The idea of finding or disproving the existence of a Poincar\'e inequality in Lipschitz differentiability spaces was discussed in various conversations with David Preiss, Bruce Kleiner and Jeff Cheeger.
 We are very grateful for the insight gained from these conversations.
+We are also extremely grateful to the anonymous referee for a detailed report that highlighted several ways we could improve our exposition, and spotted an error in the definition of asymptotic NPI spaces, which has been corrected.
 S. Li was supported by a postdoctoral research fellowship NSF DMS-1303910.